isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

     # kea-dhcp6 -d -c boot.json

-The current configuration of the server can be fetched via control socket by running:
+The current configuration of the server can be fetched via a control socket by running:

 .. code-block:: console